Skip to main content

 How much?

 The cost of the Immigration Health Surcharge depends on how long your leave to remain or enter will be.
-For Students and their dependents, it will be £470 per year.
-If the length of your visa includes part of a year that is six months or less you will be charged an additional £235 for this period.
-If the length of your visa includes part of a year that is more than six months you will be charged £470.
-For other categories, for example, Graduate visa, Start-up visa, Skilled Worker, and their dependents, it will be £624 per year.
+For Students and their dependents, it will be £776 per year.
+If the length of your visa includes part of a year that is six months or less you will be charged an additional £388 for this period.
+If the length of your visa includes part of a year that is more than six months you will be charged £776.
+For other categories, for example, Graduate visa, Skilled Worker visa, and their dependents, it will be £1,035 per year.

 Your visa or immigration application won’t be granted if you don’t pay the healthcare surcharge or your application will be delayed if you don’t pay the right amount.